Rare Essence: Present formation

-Today, the band consists of twelve musicians who play a range of instruments from the timbales to the bass guitar.
-They play up to six nights a week, travelling throughout the country.
+Today, the band consists of twelve musicians who play a variety of instruments, from the timbales to the bass guitar.
+They perform up to six nights a week and travel throughout the country.

 Rare Essence accomplished noteworthy successful hits as "Body Moves", the hit albums Live at Breeze's Metro Club, and Live at Celebrity Hall.
-In 1991, Rare Essence was offered a record deal by hip-hop producer Sean Combs and Andre Harrell (founder of Uptown Records), which resulted with the production of the single "Lock-It", which was featured on the soundtrack to the 1991 film Strictly Business.
+In 1991, Rare Essence was offered a record deal by hip-hop producer Sean Combs and Andre Harrell (founder of Uptown Records), which resulted in the production of the single "Lock-It", which was featured on the soundtrack to the 1991 film Strictly Business.
 The band's most successful single, "Work the Walls", was released in 1992 and reached #68 in the US Billboard R&B chart.

 In 1999, Rare Essence had some controversy regarding their song "Overnight Scenario", which was allegedly copied by Jay-Z in the song "Do It Again (Put Ya Hands Up)" and was the first single from his album, Vol. 3...
 Life and Times of S. Carter.
-There is an hour to hour account in the song "Overnight Scenario", and "Do It Again" follows the same concept.
-For example, Rare Essence's line was “Three in the Morning the Pancake House” while Jay-Z said “4 AM at the Waffle House”.
-The question was whether or not the problem should be called plagiarism or just similar concept.
+There is an hour-to-hour account in the song "Overnight Scenario", and "Do It Again" follows the same concept.
+For example, Rare Essence's line was "Three in the Morning the Pancake House" while Jay-Z said "4 AM at the Waffle House".
+The question was whether or not the problem should be called plagiarism or just a similar concept.
 The group had been performing the song for most of the late 1990s and was concerned about the copyright infringement that seemingly took place.
-Jay–Z's defense was that go–go music is just remakes of other artists’ songs.
+Jay–Z's defense was that go-go music is a remake of other artists' songs.

 In 2009, Rare Essence performed at one of the inaugural balls.
-In 2012, the group collaborated with the Soul Rebels Brass Band during a Tribute to Chuck Brown on June 21, 2012 in Washington, D.C. at the historic Howard Theatre which is re-opened in April 2012.
+In 2012, the group collaborated with the Soul Rebels Brass Band during a Tribute to Chuck Brown on June 21, 2012, in Washington, D.C., at the historic Howard Theatre which is re-opened in April 2012.
 Slick Rick was also on the tribute show.

 In 2018, Rare Essence collaborated with Ethiopian American singer Kelela, contributing a remix of her song "Take Me Apart" to her album Take Me a_Part, the Remixes.

 Past members

-Former drummer Quentin "Footz" Davidson was murdered on September 17, 1994 at the age of 33.
-Former band member Anthony Harley (Little Benny) died on May 30, 2010 in Washington, D.C. at the age of 46.
+Former drummer Quentin "Footz" Davidson was murdered on September 17, 1994, at the age of 33.
+Former band member Anthony Harley (Little Benny) died on May 30, 2010, in Washington, D.C., at the age of 46.
 Byron "B.J."
-Jackson died of cancer on September 4, 2016 at the age of 52.
-Former saxophonist Rory "DC" Felton was murdered on April 21, 2018 at the age of 57.
+Jackson died of cancer on September 4, 2016, at the age of 52.
+Former saxophonist Rory "DC" Felton was murdered on April 21, 2018, at the age of 57.